bluesnap/bluesnap-android-int/README.md

     sdkRequest.setAllowCurrencyChange(false);
     ```
 - `setGooglePayActive` method: if you support Google Pay as a payment method (in BlueSnap console), it will be enabled for the shopper inside the SDK (in case the device supports it).
-if you wish to disable GooglePay for this purchase, you can do it like this:
+If you wish to disable Google Pay for this purchase, you can do it like this:
     ```
     sdkRequest.setGooglePayActive(false);
     ```
 - `googlePayTestMode` property: if true (default), Google Pay flow will work in TEST mode, which means any card you enter will result in dummy card details.
-if you set it to false, the SDK will instatiate Google Pay in PRODUCTION mode, which requires Google's approval of the app.
+If you set it to false, the SDK will instatiate Google Pay in PRODUCTION mode, which requires Google's approval of the app.
 If your app is not approved and you set to PRODUCTION mode, when clicking on the Google Pay button, you will get a pop-up saying "This merchant is not enabled for Google Pay").
 Google Pay TEST mode is only supported in BlueSnap's Sandbox environment; if you try it in production, the app flow will work, but your transaction will fail.
 You can specifically change this value like this:
     ```
     sdkRequest.setGooglePayTestMode(false);
     ```
-- `hideStoreCardSwitch` property: if true, the SDK will hide the Securely store my card Switch from the shopper and the card will **not** be stored in BlueSnap server.
+- `hideStoreCardSwitch` property: if true, the SDK will hide the "Securely store my card" switch from the shopper and the card will **not** be stored in BlueSnap server.
 By default it is false; if you wish to hide the store card switch, you can specifically change this value like this:
     ```
     sdkRequest.setHideStoreCardSwitch(true);